Eldred v. Ashcroft: Supreme Court opinion

-On January 15, 2003, the Court held the CTEA constitutional by a 7-2 decision.
-The majority opinion, written by Justice Ginsburg, relied heavily on the Copyright Acts of 1790, 1831, 1909, and 1976 as precedent for retroactive extensions.
-One of the arguments supporting the act was that life expectancy has significantly increased among the human population since the 18th century, and therefore copyright law needed extending as well.
-However, the major argument for the act that carried over into the case was that the Constitution specified that Congress only needed to set time limits for copyright, the length of which was left to their discretion.
-Thus, as long as the limit is not "forever", any limit set by Congress can be deemed constitutional.
+On January 15, 2003, the Supreme Court held CTEA to be constitutional in a 7-2 decision.
+The majority opinion, written by Justice Ruth Bader Ginsburg, relied heavily on the Copyright Acts of 1790, 1831, 1909, and 1976 as precedent for retroactive extensions of copyright terms.
+One of the arguments supporting CTEA was that life expectancy has significantly increased among the human population since the 18th century, and therefore copyright law needed extending as well.
+However, the major argument in favor of CTEA was that the Constitution only gave Congress the authority to set a copyright term limit at its discretion, with no further instruction on the time frame of that limit as long as it was not "forever".
+The Supreme Court declined to address Lessig's contention that Lopez and Morrison offered precedent for enforcing the Copyright Clause, and instead reiterated the lower courts' reasoning that a retroactive term extension can satisfy the "limited Times" provision in the Copyright Clause, as long as the extension itself is limited instead of perpetual.
+Furthermore, the Court refused to apply the proportionality standards of the Fourteenth Amendment or the free speech standards in the First Amendment to limit Congress's ability to confer copyrights for limited terms.

-A key factor in the CTEA's passage was a 1993 European Union (EU) directive instructing EU members to establish a baseline copyright term of life plus 70 years and to deny this longer term to the works of any non-EU country whose laws did not secure the same extended term.
+Another key factor in upholding CTEA was a 1993 European Union (EU) directive instructing EU members to establish a baseline copyright term of life of the author plus 70 years, and to deny this longer term to the works of any non-EU country whose laws did not secure the same extended term.
 By extending the baseline United States copyright term, Congress sought to ensure that American authors would receive the same copyright protection in Europe as their European counterparts.

-The Supreme Court declined to address Lessig's contention that Lopez and Morrison offered precedent for enforcing the Copyright clause, and instead reiterated the lower court's reasoning that a retroactive term extension can satisfy the "limited Times" provision in the Copyright Clause, as long as the extension itself is limited instead of perpetual.
-Furthermore, the Court refused to apply the proportionality standards of the Fourteenth Amendment or the free-speech standards in the First Amendment to limit Congress's ability to confer copyrights for limited terms.